Alcoholic cardiomyopathy

 Prognostic Factors

 The prognosis for individuals with alcoholic cardiomyopathy can vary widely depending on several factors, including the severity of the condition, the individual’s overall health, their commitment to lifestyle changes, and the timely management of the disease.
-Generally, alcoholic cardiomyopathy is a serious condition that can lead to significant complications and even death if not properly addressed.
+Generally, it is a serious condition that can lead to significant complications and even death if not properly addressed.

 Clinical History